Native American Representational Art: online videos

 See these online videos:

 Achievement.org is a unique, non-profit entity that has an extensive collection of biographies, profiles and interviews of the great thinkers, achievers and influencers of our time.
-The site features video segments of an interview with Native American artist Fritz Scholder recorded on June 29, 1996 at Sun Valley, Idaho
+The site features video segments of an interview with Native American artist Fritz Scholder recorded on June 29, 1996 at Sun Valley, Idaho.
+Accessed May, 2015

-The Heard Museum maintains a Heard Videos page containing links to documentaries, interviews and performances.
+Heard Museum maintained a Heard Videos page containing links to documentaries, interviews and performances.
 As of February, 2010 interviews include a three-part interview with Albuquerque Museum Curator Deborah Slaney who tours the C.G.
 Wallace collection of Zuni Jewelry.
 In other videos, Norman Sandfield discusses his seedpot collection and Nora Naranjo-Morse speaks about her sculpture.
+[Link found to be expired as of 2015 audit.
+TFAO is saving the citation for use by researchers.]

 Dr. Mark Sublette, owner of Medicine Man Gallery in Tucson and Santa Fe, has created a channel of YouTube online videos on topics relating to Native American baskets, weavings, pottery and carvings.
 As of 2011, titles included:

-The WGBH/Boston Forum Network includes a number of videos on Art and Architecture.
-Partners include a number of Boston-area museums, colleges, universities and other cultural organizations.
-Boston College partnered with the Forum Network for Religious Imagery in Navajo Textiles (1 hour, 11 minutes) a lecture by Rebecca Valette, professor, french, Boston College, who explains that seemingly abstract Navajo designs are, in fact, religious symbols imbued with specific meanings.
-[November 7, 2002]
+The WGBH/Boston Forum Network is an audio and video streaming web site dedicated to curating and serving live and on-demand lectures, including a number of videos on Art and Architecture.
+Partners include a number of museums, colleges, universities and other cultural organizations.
+See listings of related videos in this catalogue indexed by partner name.
+Boston College partnered with the WGBH Forum Network for: Religious Imagery in Navajo Textiles (1 hour, 11 minutes) a lecture by Rebecca Valette, professor, french, Boston College, who explains that seemingly abstract Navajo designs are, in fact, religious symbols imbued with specific meanings.
+[November 7, 2002] Accessed May, 2015.

 Return to Native American Art